Airtable/airtable.js/README.md

 # Interactive documentation

 Go to https://airtable.com/api to see the interactive API documentation for your Airtable bases.
-Once you select a base to view the API, make sure to click the the tab "Javascript" in the sandbox enviroment.
-It'll have examples for all operations you can perform against your bases using this library.
+Once you select a base, click the "JavaScript" tab to see code snippets using Airtable.js.
+It'll have examples for all operations you can perform against your base using this library.

 # Promises